jaisenbe58r/iaapi/README.md

 $
 ```

-This project does not use your local ``PostgreSQL`` by default, but creates it in ``docker`` as a container (you can see it if you type ``docker ps`` when the tests are executed, the docker container for ``PostgreSQL`` should be launched with with a name like ``test-postgres-725b4bd4-04f5-4c59-9870-af747d3b182f``).
-But there are cases when you don't want to use ``docker`` for tests as a database provider (which takes an additional +- 5-10 seconds for its bootstrap before executing the tests), for example, in CI, or if you have problems with the ``docker`` driver or for any other reason.
-In this case, you can run the tests using your already running database with the following command:

 Este proyecto no usa su `` PostgreSQL`` local por defecto, sino que lo crea en ``docker`` como un contenedor (puede verlo si escribe ``docker ps`` cuando se ejecutan las pruebas).
 Pero hay casos en los que no desea utilizar ``docker`` para las pruebas como proveedor de base de datos (lo que tarda +/- 5-10 segundos adicionales para su arranque antes de ejecutar las pruebas), puede ejecutar las pruebas utilizando su base de datos en local con el siguiente comando:

 ```
 $USE_LOCAL_DB_FOR_TEST=True pytest
 ```